 Polycystic ovary syndrome is a hormone disorder that causes numerous symptoms, including infertility.
 Hormonal birth control that contains both estrogen and progestin can help rebalance the hormones, alleviating many of the symptoms.

 Polycystic ovary syndrome (PCOS) is an endocrine disorder that affects

 Women with PCOS have a hormonal imbalance that causes unusually high levels of male sex hormones.
 This imbalance changes the way the ovaries function and can cause them to develop many small cysts.

 Women with PCOS may also not ovulate or do so infrequently.
-PCOS is a leading cause of infertility.
+PCOS is a

 Fast facts on PCOS and birth control: